Trebinje

-Trebinje (Требиње, [trěːbiɲe]) is a city and municipality located in the Republika Srpska entity of Bosnia and Herzegovina.
-It is the southernmost city in Bosnia and Herzegovina and is situated on the banks of Trebišnjica river in the region of East Herzegovina.
+Trebinje (Требиње, [trěːbiɲe]) is a city and municipality in Republika Srpska, Bosnia and Herzegovina.
+It is the southernmost city in Bosnia and Herzegovina and is situated on the banks of the Trebišnjica river in the region of East Herzegovina.
 As of 2013, it has a population of 31,433 inhabitants.
-The city's old town quarter dates to the 18th-century Ottoman period, and includes the Arslanagić Bridge, also known as Perovića Bridge.
+The city's old town quarter, the Walled town of Trebinje, dates to the 18th-century Ottoman period and includes the Arslanagić Bridge, as of recently also known as Perovića Bridge.

 Geography

 Physical geography

 The city lies in the Trebišnjica river valley, at the foot of Leotar, in southeastern Herzegovina, some 30 km by road from Dubrovnik, Croatia, on the Adriatic coast.
 There are several mills along the river, as well as several bridges, including three in the city of Trebinje itself, as well as a historic Ottoman Arslanagić Bridge nearby.
 The river is heavily exploited for hydro-electric energy.
 After it passes through the Popovo Polje area southwest of the city, the river – which always floods in the winter – naturally runs underground to the Adriatic, near Dubrovnik.
-Trebinje is known as "the city of the sun and platan trees", and it is said to be one of the most beautiful cities in Bosnia and Herzegovina.
+Trebinje is known as "the city of the sun and plane-trees", and it is said to be one of the most beautiful cities in Bosnia and Herzegovina.
 The city is the economic and cultural center of the region of East Herzegovina.